Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 #### Managing access to projects {#managing-access-to-projects}

 In the "Manage access" section of the "Project settings" screen, admins can assign existing users to the project.
 Click the "Add users" field.
-A dropdown menu will display all the users on the server.
+A drop-down menu will display all the users on the server.
 Scroll through the list or type to search for a user by username.
 After selecting the users to add to the project, click the "Add" button to save the changes and grant access to the project.

 :::info